1865 Viroqua tornado

 During the afternoon hours of June 28, 1865, a violent and deadly tornado devastated areas in Vernon County, Wisconsin, primarily the city of Viroqua.
-The tornado tracked at least 23 miles through Vernon County, where it caused $200,000 USD (1865) in damages, killed 17 people and injured at least 100 more.
+The tornado tracked at least 23 miles through Vernon County, where it caused US$200,000 (1865) in damage killed at least 17 people (possibly as many as 34) and injured at least 100 more.
 It was one of the first deadly tornadoes recorded in Wisconsin, and as of 2025, remains the fourth deadliest tornado in Wisconsin history.
 Although the tornado is unrated, most experts commonly agree on a rating of F4 on the Fujita scale.

 The Viroqua tornado was likely part of a localized tornado outbreak, consisting of at least three other tornadoes, two in Minnesota, and one in Wisconsin, however the Viroqua tornado was the only deadly tornado that day.

-Tornado Summary
+Tornado summary

 At approximately 3:30 PM CST, a tornado touched down near New Albin, Iowa, and crossed the Mississippi River near Bad Axe City, south of Genoa, Wisconsin.
 The tornado tracked east-northeastward, initially only uprooting trees.
-The tornado obliterated three farms around three miles west of Viroqua as it intensified before destroying three more houses in the immediate vicinity.
+The tornado obliterated three farms around 3 miles west of Viroqua as it intensified before destroying three more houses in the immediate vicinity.
 As the tornado approached Viroqua, the funnel was accompanied by a "branch whirl holding on like a parasite."
 The tornado struck Viroqua at violent intensity, initially sweeping two homes before annihilating the southern third of the city.
 Multiple vortex "branches" and "eddies" were observed as the tornado passed through the town.
 "Death rode upon that sulphury siroc" as "the angry elements at the beck of an invisible power lay waste the fairest portion of the village."

 More than 40 homes, churches, and barns were swept away while a similar number of other structures suffered significant damage.
 Debris from countless homes, timber, equipment, and other parts of structures filled the air as the tornado ravaged through the city, with the aftermath being described as it "appeared as though the Union Army's combined artillery had cannonaded and bombarded them for hours".
 Large timbers were thrown great distances, Shingles, a silk dress, a letter, and other papers were found up to 60 miles away from Viroqua, trees around a foot in diameter were "twisted as a man would twist a withe", and other young and sturdy trees were blown down and twisted into every imaginable shape.